ryan-gorzek/foundation-cross/README.md

 ### Note

-These environments can be incredibly difficult to build and may not work straightforwardly with these instructions.
+These environments can be incredibly difficult to build and may not work straightforwardly on your system with these instructions.
 Feel free to reach out with questions.

 ### Requirements